aburn7577/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .foreach loops thru everything in an array doesn't return and .map loops thru an array but creates a new array that is returned.

 2. Explain the difference between a callback and a higher order function.

+    A callback is a function that is passed into a different function.
+A higher order function is a function that uses functions as an argument.

 3. What is closure?

+    Somethin that can see the outer function from inside the inner part of the function.

 4. Describe the four rules of the 'this' keyword.

+    1- Global which is everything in the window your in.
+    2- Implicit which calls from the object it is in.
+    3- New which refers to the specific time of the object that is being created.
+    4- Explicit which defines 'this' exactly usually .call and .apply.

 5. Why do we need super() in an extended class?

+    Super() is needed to use/see the parents(thing that was extended) without it the class wouldn't be able to use the information from the class it extended.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.